Henny Youngman: Career

 Encouraged by his family to study the violin, Youngman began in show business as a musician.
 He led a small jazz band called the Swanee Syncopaters, and during performances, he often told jokes.
 One night, the club's regular comedian did not show up and the owner asked Youngman to fill in.
-He enjoyed it and began his long career as a stand-up comic.
+He enjoyed it and began his long career as a comic.
 His inoffensive, friendly style of comedy kept his audiences laughing for decades.
 He first played in clubs and speakeasies, but his break came on Kate Smith's radio show in 1937.
 Smith's manager Ted Collins booked him on the show, became his manager, and secured an increasing number of appearances on such highly rated network radio shows as "The Fleischmann's Yeast Hour" hosted by Rudy Vallee.

 During the 1940s, Youngman tried to work into films as an actor, but he found little work in Hollywood.
 He returned to nightclubs and worked steadily, performing as many as 200 shows per year.
-Working with writer/producer Danny Shapiro, in 1959 Youngman recorded The Primitive Sounds of Henny Youngman, a "live" album for National Recording Corporation performed at the Celebrity Club in St. Louis.
+Working with writer/producer Danny Shapiro, in 1959 Youngman recorded The Primitive Sounds of Henny Youngman, a live album for National Recording Corporation performed at the Celebrity Club in St. Louis.
 Later, the album was re-released as a CD.

 Like many comedians, Henny Youngman treated his profession as a working job, one where making a living is difficult, and getting paid for the work is all-important.
 In numerous interviews, Youngman's advice to other entertainers was to nem di gelt (Yiddish for "take the money").

 He was quoted in an interview with the online magazine Eye: "I get on the plane.
 I go and do the job, grab the money and I come home and I keep it clean.
 Those are my rules.
 Sinatra does the same thing, only he has a helicopter waiting.
 That's the difference."

 When the New York Telephone Company started its Dial-a-Joke in 1974, over three million people called in one month to hear 30 seconds of Youngman's material—the most ever for a comedian.